Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab4/module1/module1.rst

 #.
 View Instances and filter for your **Student#** to see your **unamed instance**.
 #.
 Connect to Super-NetOps host using ssh utility.
 For example; ssh -i "Student#-BIG-IP.pem" ec2-user@<Super-NetOps_IP>
 #.
-Type sudo docker run -it f5usecases/f5-rs-container:latest``
+Type :guilabel:`sudo docker run -it f5usecases/f5-rs-container:latest`
 #.
 Type :guilabel:`git clone https://github.com/gotspam/as3-examples.git`
 #.
 Type :guilabel:`cd as3-examples`